Progress Singapore Party: 2019: Beginnings and first General Elections

-Post-Election
+2020–2025: First Representation in Parliament of Singapore with NCMPs

-Hazel Poa and Leong Mun Wai stepped down as office bearers to focus on their NCMP duties.
+After the elections, Poa and Leong stepped down as office bearers to focus on their NCMP duties.
 Both remained as CEC members and are involved in the party's activities.
 Francis Yuen took over as assistant general-secretary, while the vice-chairman post remained vacant.

 Since then, PSP has formed its women's wing and youth wing to create more targeted policies helping these groups, headed by Tanjong Pagar GRC candidates Wendy Low and Terence Soon respectively.
-In addition, a Parliamentary Secretariat was formed to help the NCMPs with policy research for their duties, which is headed by both Leong Mun Wai and Hazel Poa.
+In addition, a Parliamentary Secretariat was formed to help the NCMPs with policy research for their duties, which is headed by both Leong and Poa.
 The women's wing was officially launched on 30 January 2021.

 The PSP's CEC underwent a leadership renewal in March 2021; 11 CEC members stepped down and six new CEC members were elected.
-On 1 April 2021, PSP announced that Francis Yuen has taken over as the secretary-general of the party, with Tan Cheng Bock being the chairperson.
+On 1 April, PSP announced that Yuen has taken over as the secretary-general of the party, with Tan being the chairperson.
 Wang Swee Chuang hence became the vice-chairperson.
-Later on 26 April, youth wing head Terence Soon resigned citing career opportunities and family considerations, with newly elected member Jess Chua taking over three days later.
+Later on 26 April, youth wing head Soon resigned citing career opportunities and family considerations, with newly elected member Jess Chua taking over three days later.

 On 11 August 2021, party member Brad Bowyer resigned from the party after he made a post comparing differentiated measures for those vaccinated with the Holocaust, sparking controversy and condemnation including from the Israeli Embassy in Singapore.
 Bowyer has since stood by his views.

-Following that, on 25 October 2021, treasurer and party member Kayla Low resigned from the Party citing frequent travelling requirements as part of her new career, although she would continue to volunteer with the Party.
+On 25 October, treasurer and party member Kayla Low resigned from the Party citing frequent travelling requirements as part of her new career, although she would continue to volunteer with the Party.
 Party member Peggie Chua took over as the new treasurer.
 The following month, former party member Kala Manickam sued the party over claims of wrongful termination and seeks to have $10,000 reimbursed, to which the party leadership said there was no basis to the lawsuit, listing various events that led to her termination.